 20 0r 30 minutes?, in that case a compressor with a large tank will be required.
 Or are you only going to spray for a minute or 2?

+The medium would be the type of color liquid material that can be sprayed with the airbrush.
 Typically, the medium would be paints, which could be watercolor paints, acrylic paints, oiled based paint, gouache, inks , urethane or even food coloring.

 They key point here when you start airbrushing is the use the correct combination of medium for the specific surface you are going to spray onto.
 You can spray on anything really: wood, on skin, on paper on canvas, but you need to ensure that the medium you use is compatible with the surface.

 All paints will have to be thinned to the proper consistency before going through the airbrush or else you might clog your airbrush.
 But thankfully, most paint manufacturers have a range of airbrush ready paints that won’t need to be thinned

 You can really paint on all kind of support with an airbrush.
 You will just need to make sure that you use the right paint for that specific support.
 Some example of support can be: